truongsinh/website/src/docs/cookbook/gestures/dismissible.md

 ---
-title: Thực hiện vuốt để loại bỏ
+title: Implement swipe to dismiss
 description: How to implement swiping to dismiss or delete.
 prev:
   title: Handle taps